ideaconsult/h5pyd/docs/high/file.rst

 3. Set hs_username and hs_password keys in a file ".hscfg" in the client's home directory.

 Using username and password in the file parameters overrides the environment variables or hscfg entries.
-The `hsconfigure` app can be used to create/update the .hscfg file.
+The :ref:`hsconfigure` app can be used to create/update the .hscfg file.

 Note: In "direct" mode, the username is not validated, but the username is still used for for the authorization check.
 See: :ref:`authorization`.